 The Stanford U. Persuasion Through Mobile Design Lab is led by BJ Fogg, a Stanford behavioral scientist, https://www.bjfogg.com/

 in 2006 we created a video to alert the FTC (and others) to the problem areas surrounding persuasive technology.
 Watch the video here: https://vimeo.com/117427520

-(Quick note from BJ: This video above is in slow motion, and it’s not my best look, shaved head and all.
-But listen to what I predicted and warned people about.
-At least go to minute 10 and see what I say about the political use of persuasion profiles.
-We recorded this video in 2006 to alert policy makers to the impact of persuasive technology.
-(Remember, this message was recorded in 2006, not 2016, and the message is getting louder every day.)
+(Quick note BJ: This video is slow and it’s not my best shot with my head shaved and all.
+But listen to what I predicted and warned people.
+Go to at least minute 10 and see what I say about the political use of persuasion profiles.
+This (we recorded the video in 2006 to warn policymakers about the impact of persuasive technology.
+Remember, this message was recorded in 2006, not 2016, and the message resonates more every day.)

 Ten years ago, a Stanford lab developed a formula to make technology addictive.
 Now Silicon Valley is grappling with the consequences.